 The decor trend we’re calling Rustic Sophisticate taps into the craving for simplicity and serenity that has been part of the zeitgeist for several seasons now.
-“Community, connection, and calm: That’s what people want now, and that’s what this trend is all about,” says Whitney van der Does, One Kings Lane’s market editor and head of trends.
+“Community, connection, and calm: That’s what people want now, and that’s what this trend is all about,” says One Kings Lane Interior Design’s Whitney van der Does.
 “This is a modernized idea of the homestead, and it can be achieved whether you’re living in an urban environment or somewhere remote.”

 To satisfy their yen for community and connection, people are entertaining more at home, and in keeping with that modern-homestead spirit, they’re encouraging guests to hang out in the kitchen as they cook.
 (After all, guests end up congregating there anyway.)
 Rather than hide storage containers in cabinets and dish towels in drawers, however, Rustic Sophisticate style places an emphasis on what Whitney calls “refined utilitarian”—functional pieces that are also worthy of display.

 This extends to the home work space; calling it a home office isn’t quite accurate, as dedicated offices are becoming less common as telecommuting and working from home is becoming more common.
 “This whole lifestyle is coming to fruition because people have more flexibility regarding where they work.
 They’re able to move farther from the city,” Whitney says.
 “Your home office can go from a homey living space to one where you can work and be productive.”
 Goodbye, putty-color metal filing cabinets; hello, woven baskets and boxes neatly tucked onto the shelves of a whitewashed bookcase.

 As for the “calm” component of Rustic Sophistication, that’s achieved by complementing even the most cosmopolitan of spaces with natural grace notes—anything from flowers (faux or real) to vintage horticultural drawings.